 The company has helped to cultivate artists such as Judith Forst, Tracy Dahl, Richard Margison, Phillip Ens, Jean Stilwell, Sally Dibblee, Michael Cavanagh, and now a new generation of artists like Nikki Einfeld, Monica Huisman, and Gregory Dahl, and directors Rob Herriot and Ann Hodges.
 In the 1990’s, Manitoba Opera programmed a recital series which saw international opera artists appear in concert with the company.
-Artists such as Kiri Ti Kanawa, Kathleen Battle, Samuel Ramey, Jerry Hadley, and Frederica Von Stade all performed recitals for MO in a program call the Orpheus series.
-In the 1980’s, singers such as Leona Mitchell, Dolora Zajic, Maria Pellegrini, Ermano Mauro, Jan Rubes, Maureen Forrester, all appeared in productions with Manitoba Opera.
+Artists such as Kiri Te Kanawa, Kathleen Battle, Samuel Ramey, Jerry Hadley, and Frederica Von Stade all performed recitals for MO in a program called the Orpheus series.
+In the 1980’s, singers such as Leona Mitchell, Dolora Zajick, Maria Pellegrini, Ermanno Mauro, Jan Rubes, Maureen Forrester, all appeared in productions with Manitoba Opera.

 The Manitoba Opera is supported, not only by individual and corporate donors, but also by The Canada Council, The Manitoba Arts Council, The City of Winnipeg and foundations such as The Winnipeg Foundation and The Thomas Sill Foundation.